 Finding her identity

-Hams is outspoken and passionate about her role as a mentor and champion of diversity on campus.
+Hams is outspoken and passionate about her role as a peer mentor and champion of diversity on campus.
 She is closely involved with nationally prominent organizations dedicated to diversity, STEM, racial justice and civil rights.

 But it took a few years for Hams to discover her mission.

-She arrived at OSU to pursue a Ph.D. in 2012, but it wasn’t until 2016 that she was able to connect with and find her voice by engaging with several diversity and outreach groups on campus.
+She arrived at OSU to pursue a Ph.D. in 2012, but it wasn’t until 2016 that she was able to connect with like-minded individuals and find her voice by engaging with several diversity and outreach groups on campus.

 “That’s how long it took me to find my voice and identity in STEM.
 I am the first one in my family to attend college and get a Ph.D. and I felt invisible for a long time,” said Hams.